-31 Consumer Reports National Research Center, Financial Regulation Poll, as filed with the Federal Reserve Board in Reg E Docket R-1343, March 12, 2009.
+&lt;sup>34 Consumer Reports National Research Center, Financial Regulation Poll, as filed with the Federal Reserve Board in Reg E Docket R-1343, March 12, 2009.

-32 CUNA News: "Consumers ignore ATM fees, get irked at overdraft fees," January 17, 2006

-Indeed, we can recall only one time that consumers were sent loan products without their affirmative opt-in - when creditors sent unsolicited credit cards to consumers in the 1960s.33 As a result of the outcry over this practice, Congress stepped in, amending TILA in 1970 to ban unsolicited credit cards.34 According to the Senate report that accompanied this TILA amendment, unsolicited credit cards encouraged consumers to incur unmanageable debt, and many consumers found them an unwarranted intrusion into their personal life.35 These same problems cited by this Senate report nearly 40 years ago hold true today for unsolicited overdraft loans - they cause severe financial distress and represent an intrusion on the lives of consumers.
+&lt;sup>35 CUNA News: "Consumers ignore ATM fees, get irked at overdraft fees," January 17, 2006 a result of the outcry over this practice, Congress stepped in, amending TILA in 1970 to ban unsolicited credit cards.
+According to the Senate report that accompanied this TILA amendment, unsolicited credit cards encouraged consumers to incur unmanageable debt, and many consumers found them an unwarranted intrusion into their personal life.
+These same problems cited by this Senate report nearly 40 years ago hold true today for unsolicited overdraft loans - they cause severe financial distress and represent an intrusion on the lives of consumers.